Mitchell-Gorham/Host-based-IDS/README.md

 As we also need details for all directories and sub directories, we need to also record where these sub directories are, hence why we need to save the full path.
 ### How it works:
 In the function used to populate the verification file, when the if statement picsk up that it is a directory, then it uses the 'pwd' command to retrieve the path and it is written to the file.
+## 9.~~Change the file types written to verification file to string instead of number~~
+### What it does:
+By default when using the 'ls -l' command to retrieve details on the objects in a directory, the type is specified by a number with 1 being a file, 2 being a directory and links to files still be specified as 1.
+The program replaces these numeric values with string specifiying File, Directory and Symbolic Links.
+### How it works:
+In the function used to populate the verification file, looping through all the directories, 'ls -l' is used in conjunction with 'sed' to find the first instance of either 1 or 2 (depending on whether the object in that iteration is a file or directory) and replacing it with the corresponding text (i.e. 1 replaced by File and 2 replaced by Directory).
+If the object in iteration is a file, then an additional check is performed with the use of 'awk' to determine if the line returned by 'ls -l' starts with an l and if so it is a symbolic link therefore the 1 is replaced by the text 'Symbolic Link'.

 ## NON-FUNCTIONAL REQUIREMENT: List files and directories in the order that they were changed (compare times) accessed
 ### Catch errors and display appropriate error mesage.
 Allow user to try again